I'm Gonna Love You Too: Song history

 There is controversy about the authorship of the song.
 Jerry Allison has stated that Buddy Holly was the actual author of the song.
 William Ruhlmann noted:

 The song is credited to Joe B. Mauldin, Holly's bass player; Norman Petty, his producer; and Nikki Sullivan, his sometime rhythm guitarist (who was not heard on the recording).
 There have long been questions about the songwriting credits assigned to the original songs Holly recorded, and Jerry Allison, his drummer, has gone on record stating that "I'm Gonna Love You Too" actually was written primarily by Holly, with Allison composing the bridge.
 Certainly the song sounds characteristic of the man who wrote "That'll Be the Day."
 It is another up-tempo number with an infectious tune and boastful lyrics that only thinly veil heartbreak.

 Of the song's credited authors, two (Mauldin and Sullivan) were members of Holly's band The Crickets; the third, Petty, was Holly's first manager and also his recording engineer.

-Holly included the song on his self-titled second album, Buddy Holly.
+Holly included the song on his self-titled second album.
 It was released as a single on Coral Records, but failed to crack the Billboard Hot 100.
-(Buddy Holly continued to sell regionally in the upper midwest after his death and when it rereleased, "I'm Gonna Love You Too" was a substantial 'regional' hit in Minneapolis and surrounding markets in 1964.)
+In Canada, the b-side "Listen To Me" reached #38.
+Holly continued to sell regionally in the upper midwest USA after his death and when rereleased, "I'm Gonna Love You Too" was a substantial 'regional' hit in Minneapolis and surrounding markets in 1964.

-Ironically, when the song was recorded an actual cricket was in the studio.
+When the song was recorded an actual cricket was in the studio.
 As the song is ending and fading out, you can hear the cricket chirp a couple of times.

 Blondie version

-The biggest hit from Blondie's previous album, Plastic Letters, was "Denis", a cover of Randy & the Rainbows' 1963 song "Denise", so Chrysalis Records chose "I'm Gonna Love You Too" as the lead single to promote Blondie's Parallel Lines in the U.S. This turned out to be a miscalculation as "I'm Gonna Love You Too" failed to chart in the U.S. – a stark contrast to the subsequent breakthrough U.S. singles from Parallel Lines, namely "Hanging on the Telephone", "Heart of Glass and "One Way or Another".
+The biggest hit from Blondie's previous album, Plastic Letters, was "Denis", a cover of Randy & the Rainbows' 1963 song "Denise", so Chrysalis Records chose "I'm Gonna Love You Too" as the lead single to promote Blondie's Parallel Lines in the U.S. This turned out to be a miscalculation as "I'm Gonna Love You Too" failed to chart in the U.S. – a stark contrast to the subsequent breakthrough U.S. singles from Parallel Lines, namely "Hanging on the Telephone", "Heart of Glass" and "One Way or Another".
 In The Netherlands, it was the first single from the album as well, being released in September 1978, where it peaked at No. 6.
 The song was eventually released as a single in a few other countries in late 1979 as the fifth or sixth single from Parallel Lines, after other songs from the album had completed their run in the charts.

 Record World said that Blondie "added their own signature sound [to the Buddy Holly original] for a cross-decade effect."